E. Bronson Ingram College

 E. Bronson Ingram College represents an expansion of the Residential Colleges program—a key pillar of the Academic Strategic Plan representing vibrant living-learning communities that create transformative educational experiences for Vanderbilt students.

 Bronson Breaks: This is the weekly signature program in E. Bronson Ingram College.
-Residents join Dr. Igo and her family for board games and conversation every Wednesday evening.
+Residents join Dr. Goddu for games and refreshments every Wednesday evening on the faculty residence patio.

-Faculty Speakers: Each month, Dr. Igo invites a faculty guest to join the residents of Bronson College for a lively discussion around a topic of interest.
+College Teas: Each month, Dr. Goddu invites a special guest to join the residents of Bronson College over tea for a lively discussion around a topic of interest.

 Bronson College council

 The Bronson College Council is comprised of five Vanderbilt student leaders who are residents of Bronson, each dedicated to the development of the college community.
-Working alongside Dr. Igo and gathering input from their fellow residents, the Bronson Council generates programs that enrich the learning environment of the college.
+Working alongside the Faculty Head of College and gathering input from their fellow residents, the Bronson Council generates programs that enrich the learning environment of the college.

 Vanderbilt’s campus is more diverse and dynamic than ever before.
 With this exciting progress comes a heightened responsibility—and opportunity—to enrich the connections, camaraderie and support among our evolving community.
 Learn more about how the Residential Colleges system build cross-college community on the Community Building page.